-And teacher Charmaine from MindChamps Toa Payoh fondly recalls a homemade card with a portrait of herself collaboratively drawn by all her students.
+And teacher Charmaine from MindChamps Toa Payoh fondly recalls a Teachers’ Day gift of a homemade card with a portrait of herself collaboratively drawn by all her students.

 “I received a beautiful stalk of yellow Chrysanthemums for Teachers’ Day,” recalls Teacher Gladys from MindChamps Serangoon.